 Standing on the summit

-Mount Armstrong dominates the view northwest.
+Mount Armstrong dominates the view northwest

 After the trip, we drove down HWY 532 and came to this road block.
 After we stopped, I

-expected the mountain sheep to leave the road, but
+expected the bighorn sheep to leave the road, but they came right up and began

 to surround and inspect our car.
-Then a car came up
+Then a car came up behind them and frightened them off.

-82 J/1 Langford Creek and 82 J/8 Stimson Creek
+82 J/1 Langford Creek, 82 J/8 Stimson Creek